Getting Started on Your Family History

 The Allen County Public Library, Fort Wayne, Indiana, has one of the country’s premier genealogical collections.
 The library produces PERSI (PERiodical Source Index) which is of exceptional value to researchers.
 This index to many thousands of genealogical articles is available at the library itself and from local libraries with subscriptions.

 The New York State Library in Albany, collects, preserves, and makes available materials that support State government work and document State history.

-The website of Stephen P. Morse offers alternative ways to access genealogy resources on numerous other websites, plus original databases and programs that facilitate doing genealogical research.
+Stephen P. Morse offers alternative ways to access genealogy resources on numerous other websites, plus original databases and programs that facilitate doing genealogical research.
 His website is especially rich in material relating to Immigration and Census records.

 This is not a comprehensive list.
 Depending on your field of study, there may be hundreds of other helpful sites available.
 See Cyndi's List above.

 There are numerous publications and guides to assist you as you research your family tree.
 Visit the NYG&B store for recommended resources for tracing your families in New York or elsewhere.